Jim Harbaugh reflects on Chargers' Justin Herbert, Ravens' Lamar Jackson: 'Mirror images'

 “I do not feel at all like I’m going out on a limb in saying that,” he concluded.

-Harbaugh ticked off several of Herbert’s qualifications: franchise record holder for most consecutive passes without an interception (246), most completions of any quarterback through his first five seasons (1,789), 11 comeback wins in the fourth quarter or overtime since entering the NFL, which ranks third among quarterbacks since 2020.
+Harbaugh ticked off several of Herbert’s qualifications: franchise record holder for most consecutive passes without an interception (246), most completions of any quarterback through his first five seasons (1,789), 11 comeback wins in the fourth quarter or overtime since entering the NFL, which rank third among quarterbacks since 2020.

 The most important stat is the Chargers’ four-game winning streak.

-The quarterback who prides himself on putting team success over individual glory is finally in the thick of a playoff race and hopes to stay on track, even if his exploits have surpassed his head coach's vocabulary.
+Averaging 268 yards in the last six games while completing 62.9% of his passes, Herbert has led the Chargers (7-3) to their best record entering Week 12 since 2018.
+The quarterback who prides himself on putting team success over individual glory is finally in the thick of a playoff race and hopes to stay on track, even if his exploits have surpassed his coach’s vocabulary.

 “It’s a product of all the hard work that we put in, but at the same time, you have to focus up and realize that there’s a lot of football left,” Herbert said.
 “To be where we want to be, to keep going where we want to go, this is the most important stretch.
 It starts with the Ravens.”